grafana/k6-docs/src/data/markdown/docs/06 Cloud REST API/01 Cloud REST API/04 Tests.md

 ## Update test

-Partially updates a test in Load Impact.
+Partially updates a test in k6 Cloud.
 Note: only given fields will be updated.

 **PATCH** `/loadtests/v2/tests/{id}`